Basketball Offense - the Grinnell OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 So would you want to use this for your high-school team?
 Um... probably not unless you have 15 good athletes who can really "go" and shoot.
 So why bother to read on?
 Well, I think it's always good to learn something new, another way of "skinning the cat".
 Even if you don't see your team running this offense, you might extract and use parts of it for your team.

 For example, you might like to use the Grinnell secondary break off the made basket.
 Or you might like their circular screening action, or their 2-man game, or their press defenses.
 So read on and take a look at Coach Arseneault's DVDs.
 In this article, I'll present some of the basic offensive options as an introduction.
-However, the DVDs are much more detailed.
+The DVDs are much more detailed.

 We want O1 to get the ball and speed-dribble it up the middle of the court, as all offensive options begin with our point-guard O1.
 O1 circles from left to right (diagram A), gets the pass and speed-dribbles up the middle one-third of the floor.
 We want O1 in the middle so he can attack with the dribble-drive right up the lane as the first option.